kasyed-clarivate/ProjectStage1/README.md

 RUN OPTIONS:

 1- It can be run with both chrome and firefox driver by giving following command.
 Note: Both drivers for Mac & Windows are provided at src/main/resources/drivers.
-At the moment path for both drivers are set for Mac in pom.xml
+At the moment path for both drivers is set for Mac in pom.xml
  (i) Run tests with chrome.
 It can be chaned to 'firefox'
    > mvn clean install -DdriverType=chrome